-7.4 Existing Drainage Conditions (Before Property Acquisition)
+7.4 Existing Drainage Conditions (Before Property Adjustment)

 The existing runoff coefficients and peak flow rates were calculated based on the current site conditions and its existing topography.
-The site is divided into three drainage areas which all sheet drain either towards the rear drainage ditch, or the municipal roadside ditching in the ROW on Carp Road and Reis Road.
-The calculated existing runoff coefficients and resulting peak flows for the 5-and 100-year events for the site are summarized below in Tables 4 and 5, respectively.
-It should be noted that the gravel areas shown below were increased slightly to remain conservative and account for any mixed areas of gravel and vegetation that may not have been illustrated in the survey.
+The site is divided into six drainage areas which all sheet drain either towards the rear drainage ditch, or the municipal roadside ditching in the ROW on Reis Road.
+The calculated existing runoff coefficients and resulting peak flows for the 5- and 100-year events for the site are summarized below in Tables 4 and 5, respectively.
 Please refer to the detailed calculations and drainage plan CCO-23-3606 - SWM1 provided in Appendix C for more information.